CDCgov/prime-reportstream/prime-router/docs/getting-started/README.md

 ./gradlew run
 ```

-_Note:_ for quicker development you can use `./gradlew quickrun` which skips some long running tasks, but use with
-caution as it will not build the FatJar, run database related tasks, or run the tests.

 ReportStream should continue to run after launching.
 A successful build will appear like so:
 ```
 <===========--> 90% EXECUTING [46s]
 > :azureFunctionsRun
 ```
-A `ctrl-c` will kill the running ReportStream instance.
+A `ctrl-c` will escape the running ReportStream instance.
 </details>

+> [!TIP]
+> The recommended way to rapidly develop on the ReportStream backend is to use `./gradlew quickRun`.
+> This command skips some long running tasks, so use with caution as it will not build the FatJar, run database related tasks, or run the tests.

 ## Debugging